-The Malays are a seafaring people that spread into Sumatra and the Malay Peninsula as a result of their trade and sailing skills.
-The fact that the languages of the Malay group are all still highly similar, although being very different from the languages of other peoples of Sumatra, Borneo, and other neighboring areas, indicates that this spread occurred just in the last 1,500 years or so.
+The Malays are seafaring people that spread into Sumatra and the Malay Peninsula due to their trade and sailing skills.
+The fact that the languages of the Malay group are all still highly similar, although very different from the languages of other peoples of Sumatra, Borneo, and other neighboring areas, indicates that this spread occurred just in the last 1,500 years or so.
 Malays made up around half of the population of Peninsular Malaysia and roughly one-eighth of the population of East Malaysia in the early twenty-first century.

-Although the true origins of batik are unknown, evidence of early batik has been found as far back as 2000 years in the Middle East, Egypt, Peru, Japan, East Turkestan, and Europe, as well as India and China, and has reached its highest artistic expression in South East Asia, particularly in Indonesia and Malaysia.
+Although the origins of batik fabric are unknown, evidence of early batik has been found as far back as 2000 years in the Middle East, Egypt, Peru, Japan, East Turkestan, Europe, India, and China.
+It has reached its highest artistic expression in South East Asia, particularly in Indonesia and Malaysia.
 In Malaysia, while the origins of batik are unknown, the states of Kelantan and Terengganu are regarded as the birthplaces of Malaysian batik.

-Malaysia Batik has grown from a handicraft to a unique art form that has inspired people all over the world to take an active interest in it.
+Malaysia Batik has grown from a handicraft to a unique art form that has inspired people worldwide to take an active interest in it.
 The government and businesses have worked together to keep the country's history alive.
-Because of this, Batik from Malaysia has been able to keep up with modern times and adapt to new ones because of this.
+Because of this, Batik from Malaysia has been able to keep up with modern times and adapt to new ones.

 - Malaysian batik artisans stand while drawing the batik on a frame.
-Our Indonesian counterpart sits and draws the batik without the need for a frame.
+Our Indonesian counterpart sits and draws the batik without needing a frame.

 - Malaysian batik contains large floral motifs, but Indonesian batik is intricate and religiously oriented.

-- Malaysian batik colors are vivid, whilst Indonesian batik colors are dark and contain a lot of browns.
+- Malaysian batik colors are vivid, while Indonesian batik colors are dark and contain a lot of browns.

 Malaysian motifs can be found on buildings and palaces, carved on pulpits in mosques, woven into mats, etched on kris and other weapons, or embellishing ceramics, batik, and other textile forms.
-They are generally flowery and geometrical, or a mix of the two.
-A group of motifs that may be repeated, elaborated on, and distorted, fashioned into curvilinear scrolls and convolutions.
+They are generally flowery and geometrical or a mix of the two.
+Motifs may be repeated, elaborated on, and distorted, fashioned into curvilinear scrolls and convolutions.

 Type of Malaysian Batik

-In Malaysia, there are two major types of batik – hand-drawn batik and stamped batik.
+In Malaysia, two major batik types are hand–drawn and stamped:

 Hand-Drawn Malaysian Batik

-Hand-Drawn Batik is a type of batik in which the motifs are drawn on the fabric using hot liquid wax and a metal device known as a canting.
+Hand-Drawn Batik is a type in which the motifs are drawn on the fabric using hot liquid wax and a metal device known as a canting.

-After the wax outlines have been completed, the painters utilize brushes to paint the dyes within the outlines.
+After the wax outlines are completed, the painters use brushes to paint the dyes within the outlines.
 Brushes may be used to create shaded and multi-hued graphics.

 Cotton, rayon, linen, voile, and silk are among the textiles used.
-These textiles are made with floral and geometrical patterns that are placed in a variety of ways based on what people are doing now in fashion.
+These textiles are made with floral and geometrical patterns placed in various ways based on what people are doing now in fashion.

 Hand-drawn batik is often created in 4 or 2-meter lengths.
-There is a note that hand-drawn batik fabric in 4-meter length is used for women's apparel, and 2 meter hand-drawn batik is used for men's wear.
+There is a note that hand-drawn batik fabric in 4-meter length is used for women's apparel, and 2-meter hand-drawn batik fabric is used for men's wear.
 These outfits are frequently worn on formal occasions.
-Aside from garments, hand-drawn batik is also used to make scarves, pareos, craftans, and even framed paintings as gifts for your families and friends.
+Aside from garments, hand-drawn batik is also used to make scarves, pareos, crafts, and even framed paintings as gifts for your families and friends.

 Block-Printed Malaysian Batik